 Adsorption is a process that applies to gases.
-The process of $CO_2$ trapping in coals at temperatures and pressures above the critical point is not well understood, and it seems that adsorption is replaced by absorption and the $CO_2$ diffuses in coal (Larsen, 2003).
+The process of CO2 trapping in coals at temperatures and pressures above the critical point is not well understood, and it seems that adsorption is replaced by absorption and the CO2 diffuses in coal (Larsen, 2003).
 The transition from one process to the other is not sharp, but rather gradual.
-At the high temperature and pressure conditions that correspond to supercritical $CO_2$ , it is not clear whether $CO_2$ is adsorbed by coal, occupies the pore space like a fluid with very low viscosity, or infuses into the coal matrix.
-Under these conditions coals are not a good storage medium because $CO_2$ might be highly mobile and migrate out of the coals into the adjacent strata or within the coals themselves, with the potential for leakage into shallow groundwater aquifers and even to the surface.
-Thus, until the basic science of $CO_2$ storage in coal advances to clarify these points, it seems that it would be safe to consider that $CO_2$ is in gaseous phase.
+At the high temperature and pressure conditions that correspond to supercritical CO2, it is not clear whether CO2 is adsorbed by coal, occupies the pore space like a fluid with very low viscosity, or infuses into the coal matrix.
+Under these conditions coals are not a good storage medium because CO2 might be highly mobile and migrate out of the coals into the adjacent strata or within the coals themselves, with the potential for leakage into shallow groundwater aquifers and even to the surface.
+Thus, until the basic science of CO2 storage in coal advances to clarify these points, it seems that it would be safe to consider that CO2 should be stored only in coal beds that are at such temperature and pressure conditions that CO2 is in gaseous phase.
 For hydrostatic conditions and average geothermal gradients this would correspond to depths in the 700-800 m range.

 Economic Limitations are those that depend on coal characteristics such as depth, thickness and number of seams, on the presence of other resources, and on the economics of coal mining.
 Many coal beds that are considered uneconomic today may become economic in the future, and this energy resource should not be sterilized.
 This category comprises shallow coals that can be mined in open-pit operations, and deep thick coals that can be mined underground.
 Thin coals at intermediate depths most likely won't be economic under any circumstances and can be safely considered as uneconomic.
-As an example, coals in the Illinois Basin in the USA are not considered for possible $CO_2$ storage if they are shallow (<500 ft, i.e., <152 m) regardless of thickness, or deep (>1000 ft, i.e., 305 m) and of a certain thickness (>1.5 ft, i.e., 0.52 m) (Frailey et al., 2006b).
-At intermediate depths (500-1000 ft, i.e., 152-305m), only coals less than 3.5 ft (1.1. m) and greater than 1.5 ft (0.52 m) were considered as potential targets for $CO_2$ storage.
+As an example, coals in the Illinois Basin in the USA are not considered for possible CO2 storage if they are shallow (<500 ft, i.e., <152 m) regardless of thickness, or deep (>1000 ft, i.e., 305 m) and of a certain thickness (>1.5 ft, i.e., 0.52 m) (Frailey et al., 2006b).
+At intermediate depths (500-1000 ft, i.e.152-305m), only coals less than 3.5 ft (1.1. m) and greater than 1.5 ft (0.52 m) were considered as potential targets for CO2 storage.
+Numerical definitions of the thickness and depth range of these uneconomic coals still have to be developed and likely depend on jurisdiction and coal characteristics.